 Facilities Services cleans all residence hall bathrooms on a regular basis.
 Since the space is communal, it is important to share the bathroom space and help to maintain the overall cleanliness.
-Please do not dump personal trash in the bathroom trash cans.
-Residences may be fined for removal of personal trash found in bathroom trash cans.
+Do not dump personal trash in the bathroom trash cans.
+Residents may be fined for the removal of personal trash found in bathroom trash cans or any excessive cleaning that may be needed.
+Examples of excessive cleaning include but are not limited to hair dye in the showers/sinks, disengaged fire extinguisher, bodily fluids not in the toilet, and anything else our cleaning services team may spend extra time cleaning or deem as excessive.
 Do not post signs in the bathrooms, as all areas need to be able to be wiped down.